+121 The composition of the microbial community of the gastrointestinal tract is complex, consisting of a relatively small number of major phyla, within which the taxonomic groups account for an enormous range of species.
+The number and range of species present depends upon the local conditions and thus position in the gut, the major repository being the large intestine, particularly the caecum.

+122 Investigations into the non-bacterial components of the gut microbiota (fungi, viruses, protozoa and archea) are documented in the scientific literature but their interactions and possible contributions to the structure and function(s) of the flora as a whole are presently much less well characterised than those of the bacteria.

-- 95. The composition of the microbial community of the gastrointestinal tract is complex, consisting of a relatively small number of major phyla, within which the taxonomic groups account for an enormous range of species.
-The number and range of species present depends upon the local conditions and thus position in the gut, the major repository being the large intestine, particularly the caecum - 96.
-The majority of investigations into the effect of xenobiotics on the gut microbiota have used animal models, the data from which have been extrapolated to make statements about possible effects on the flora of humans.
-Such experiments have been performed as they have because of the favourable characteristics of the model (ease of handling and dosing, the ability to use large dosage groups, analysis of gut compartments) and because it would not be possible or ethical to perform similar studies on humans. - 97.
-From animal studies it is known that the mobile luminal population of bacteria in the gut differs from the more fixed mucosal population so that changes in the faecal microbiota may not reflect changes in the whole community.
-Therefore, ex vivo model systems such as SHIME only address changes in the more tractable part of the bacterial community and still give an incomplete estimate of changes as a whole. - 98.
-Although animal work has shown that many different types of xenobiotic appear to affect the balance of the gut microbiota, there is little unequivocal evidence as to whether these changes are pathological to the host or adaptive in nature. - 99.
-Human studies have shown that although the balance of the measurable microbiota can be altered by the presence of ingested xenobiotics, even the changes brought about by oral antibiotics have been observed to be smaller than differences between apparently healthy individuals - 100.
-A wide range of substances can influence the species balance of the gut microbiota to the extent that almost anything ingested affects structure and function. - 101.
-The gut microbiota also appear to participate in the activation and deactivation of ingested substances, including effecting or affecting the action of some pharmaceuticals, and thus may lead to toxicity, or to intended, reduced or prolonged pharmacological action. - 102.
-The presence of some bacterial taxa has been associated with metabolic defects in the host and others with good health and barrier function of the epithelium, but the mechanisms involved have yet to be fully elucidated.
+123 The majority of investigations into the effect of xenobiotics on the gut microbiota have used animal models, the data from which have been extrapolated to make statements about possible effects on the flora of humans.
+Such experiments have been performed as they have because of the favourable characteristics of the model (ease of handling and dosing, the ability to use large dosage groups, analysis of gut compartments) and because it would not be possible or ethical to perform similar studies on humans.

+124 From animal studies it is known that the mobile luminal population of bacteria in the gut differs from the more fixed mucosal population so that changes in the faecal microbiota may not reflect changes in the whole community.
+Therefore, ex vivo model systems such as SHIME only address changes in the more tractable part of the bacterial community and still give an incomplete estimate of changes as a whole.

+125 Although animal work has shown that many different types of xenobiotic appear to affect the balance of the gut microbiota, there is little unequivocal evidence as to whether these changes are pathological to the host or adaptive in nature.

+126 Human studies have shown that although the balance of the measurable microbiota can be altered by the presence of ingested xenobiotics, even the changes brought about by oral antibiotics have been observed to be smaller than differences between apparently healthy individuals

+127 A wide range of substances can influence the species balance of the gut microbiota to the extent that almost anything ingested affects structure and function (but see below).

+128 Despite sometimes large-scale variability in the composition of between healthy individuals' gut microbiota as well as in response to xenobiotics or in the presence of conditions such as inflammatory bowel disease, there appears to be redundancy of functionality due to different taxa of bacteria expressing different gene products with equivalent activities.
+Thus, structural dysbiosis, depending upon the taxa affected, may not always lead to a large change in overall function causing detriment to the host.

+129 The gut microbiota also appear to participate in the activation and deactivation of ingested substances, including effecting or affecting the action of some pharmaceuticals, and thus may lead to toxicity, or to intended, reduced or prolonged pharmacological action.

+130 The presence of some bacterial taxa has been associated with metabolic defects in the host and others with good health and barrier function of the epithelium, but the mechanisms involved have yet to be fully elucidated.
 The change in the balance of gut bacteria and the development of diseases such as type 2 diabetes, obesity and neurological deficits is so far correlative, without definitive evidence of causation.